tlylt/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all endpoints using the `list` command.
 There exists multiple endpoints in the list, and there are less than 100 endpoints.

    1. Test case: `remove 1`<br>
+    1. Test case: `edit 1 -h abc` <br>
+       Expected: No endpoint is edited.
+Error details shown in the result display, with a result message saying `Headers should be...`

+### Remove an endpoint

+1. Remove an endpoint while all endpoints are being shown

+   1. Prerequisites: List all endpoints using the `list` command.
+There exists multiple endpoints in the list, and there are less than 100 endpoints.

+   1. Test case: `remove 1`<br>
       Expected: First endpoint is deleted from the list.
 Details of the deleted endpoint shown in the result display.

    1. Test case: `remove`<br>